eldest-daughter/ed-questionnaire/README.md

     django-admin.py startproject mysite

-Create a place for the questionnare
+Create a place for the questionnaire

     cd mysite
     mkdir apps